CPernet/spmrt/README.md

 # spmrt
-SPM reliability toolbox: a series of matlab compatible function reliability that work with SPM
+SPM reliability toolbox: a series of matlab compatible functions for reliability analyses that work with SPM